Roan History, Family Crest & Coats of Arms

 The surname Roan was first found in East Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they were a sept of the Ui Maine.
 Perhaps the first on record is Felix O'Ruadhain, Archbishop of Tuam, and an Irish prelate at the Lateran Council in Rome in 1215.

 Early History of the Roan family

 This web page shows only a small excerpt of our Roan research.
-Another 163 words (12 lines of text) covering the years 169 and 1692 are included under the topic Early Roan History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) covering the years 1564, 1751, and 1834 are included under the topic Early Roan History in all our PDF Extended History products and printed products wherever possible.

-Another 41 words (3 lines of text) are included under the topic Early Roan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Roan Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Roan family moved to Ireland, but this topic is not covered in this excerpt.

 Roan Settlers in United States in the 17th Century

 - Mathew Roan, who arrived in Virginia in 1664